PranavGrandhi/ETLD/README.md

 # run_example_3

-Use ResNet to predict contacts from "dhfr.fa".
+Use ResNet to predict contacts from "dyr_ecoli.fa" in run_example_1.

 ```
 $ cd example/run_example_3